-Minor programs" are offered in certain areas as options for integrated first degree students with the intent of encouraging them to add focus to their supplemental learning (outside a major area) as well as recognizing and certifying the knowledge obtained in an area that is outside of their major area.
+Minor programmes are offered in certain areas as options for integrated first degree students with the intent of encouraging them to add focus to their supplemental learning (outside a major area) as well as recognizing and certifying the knowledge obtained in an area that is outside of their major area.

-A minor option would allow a student to pursue the study of an area or a subarea through a set of courses but not as exhaustively as required to obtain a degree (i.e. a major) in that area.
+A minor option would allow a student to pursue the study of an area or a sub-area through a set of courses but not as exhaustively as required to obtain a degree (i.e. a major) in that area.
 A student may be admitted to at most one minor program.

-A student - if He/she chooses to pursue a minor - must declare at the end of the $2^{nd}$ year that He/she will pursue a specific minor.
+A student - if he/she chooses to pursue a minor - should declare at the end of the 2nd year that he/she will pursue a specific minor.

-Each minor program may come with an exclusion clause stating that students from certain programs are not be eligible to pursue that minor.
+Each minor program may come with an exclusion Clause stating that students from certain programs are not be eligible to pursue that minor.

-While the option of a minor program is available to all first degree students the Department(s) offering a minor program may stipulate additional input restrictions on the basis of academic performance of the student.
-In particular, the overall CGPA and/or grades in specific courses relevant to the minor program may be considered for admission to the minor program.
-Such criteria will be stipulated by the Cross-Campus Departmental Committee(s) for Academics for the Department(s) offering the minor program.
+While the option of a minor program is available to all first degree students, the Department(s) offering a minor program may stipulate additional input restrictions on the basis of academic performance of the student.
+In particular, the overall CGPA and/or grades in specific courses relevant to the minor program may be considered for admission to the minor programme.
+Such criteria will be stipulated by the Cross-Campus Departmental Committee(s) for Academics for the Department(s) offering the minor programme.

-If and when He/she completes the requirements for the minor - as stipulated above and as stipulated for the specific minor, then He/she may apply for a "minor" certificate.
-If the requirements are met then He/she will be awarded a "minor certificate" (separate from a degree - i.e. major - certificate).
-A minor certificate will be issued only on completion of a degree (i.e. a major) i.e. a student may graduate without a minor but cannot graduate without completion of a degree (i.e major).
+If and when he/she completes the requirements for the minor - as stipulated above and as stipulated for the specific minor, then he/she may apply for a "minor" certificate.
+If the requirements are met, then he/she will be awarded a "minor certificate" (separate from a degree - i.e. major - certificate).
+A minor certificate will be issued only on completion of a degree (i.e. a major) i.e. a student may graduate without a minor but cannot graduate without completion of a degree (i.e. major).
+If a student declares to pursue a minor after the end of his/her 2nd year, the award of his/her minor programme may get delayed depending on offering of the requisite courses and their availability.